Rupt/phd-thesis/README.md

 # build

+draft

 ```bash
 make

 ```

-or with hard and soft cover versions:
+with hard and soft cover versions:

 ```bash
 make -j all